Planted aquariums can be extremely beneficial for your fish as well as look great.

 They are able to adjust to vast arrays of different conditions such as being able to grow well under low to moderate lighting conditions.

-These plants need to be attached to wood using either twine or fishing line to allow them to attach on their own using their root systems.
+These plants need to be attached to wood using either twine or a fishing line to allow them to attach on their own using their root systems.
 Alternatively, you can also plant these plants into a coarse aquarium soil and substrate which can supply plenty of nutrients required for growth.

 Java Moss is found growing on rocks and submerged tree trunks in tropical rivers and streams throughout Southeast Asia.
 It is a hardy species as it is able to accept a wide range of water conditions.